Goat Breeding and Goat Kidding

 Disclaimer: In accordance with FDA guidelines, the information and products offered on this website are not intended to diagnose, treat, cure, or prevent any disease.
 I am not a medical professional.
 Before administering any medications to your animals, please contact a veterinarian first.

-Early on, I learned that preparing for almost anything is the best way to raise livestock, especially with goats.
+Early on, I learned that preparing for (almost) anything that can go wrong is the best way to raise livestock, especially with goats.
+This is true with daily care but especially true during breeding and kidding season.

 Goat Breeding